Configure NGINX

 NGINX and Intrexx on different servers (NGINX on remote machine)

-1. If NGINX is running on a different server to Intrexx, you need to comment out the following blocks in the configuration file:
+1. If the NGINX is running on a server other than Intrexx, you must comment out the following blocks in the configuration file:

 Root directive (the root path of the Intrexx web application)